Q-Adapter: Customizing Pre-trained LLMs to New Preferences with Forgetting Mitigation: Related Work

 \section{Related Work}

 \paragraph{Learning from Human Preferences} Humans excel at understanding the intentions and emotions behind language.
-Based on grammatical syntax, common sense, social norms, etc., we can provide ranked preferences for different responses, which can serve as learning signals for language models and autonomous agents~\citep{rlhumanpreference}. \citet{finetune_rlhf} propose to first use the Bradley-Terry (BT) model~\citep{bt} to learn a reward function from human preferences and then apply modern RL algorithms, such as, PPO~\citep{ppo}, to fine-tune the LLM.
-This Reinforcement Learning from Human Feedback (RLHF) paradigm successfully aligns the LLM to human values and improves the model's generalization~\citep{li2024policy, casper2023open, rlhfsurvey}.
-Some of the most widely used chatbot, such as OpenAI's ChatGPT~\citep{gpt4} and Anthropic's Claude~\citep{claude}, are trained by RLHF.
+Based on grammatical syntax, common sense, social norms, etc., we can provide ranked preferences for different responses, which can serve as learning signals for language models and autonomous agents~\citep{rlhumanpreference}. \citet{finetune_rlhf} propose to first use the Bradley-Terry (BT) model~\citep{bt} to learn a reward function from human preferences and then apply modern RL algorithms, such as PPO~\citep{ppo}, to fine-tune the LLM.
+This Reinforcement Learning from Human Feedback (RLHF) paradigm successfully aligns the LLM to human values and improves the model's generalization~\citep{rlhfsurvey}.
+Some of the most widely used chatbots, such as OpenAI's ChatGPT~\citep{gpt4} and Anthropic's Claude~\citep{claude}, are trained by RLHF.
 To make RLHF more efficient, new variants have been proposed in subsequent works, including the replacement of PPO with REINFORCE~\citep{reinforce, remax} and the derivation of new training objective by incorporating Kahnerman and Tversky's prospect theory~\citep{kto, kto_theory}.
-Our work differs from the above methods in two main ways: First, we do not pre-learn a reward function; second, in order not to deviate too much from the pre-trained LLM, they use KL-divergence constraint~\citep{kld} to constrain the model, while we novel training and inference strategies based on our new formalization.
+Our work differs from the above methods in two main ways: First, we do not learn the reward function; second, in order not to deviate too much from the pre-trained LLM, they use the KL-divergence constraint~\citep{kld}, while we restrict the customized LLM to maximize the expected discounted sum of the reward used for aligning the pre-trained LLM.
 Although being effective, the RLHF pipeline is sophisticated, involving training multiple LLMs and sampling from the LLM in the loop of training.
 DPO~\citep{dpo}, on the other hand, derives a simple classification loss but implicitly optimizes the same objective as existing RLHF algorithms, i.e., reward maximization with a KL-divergence constraint.
-Another method, IPL~\citep{ipl}, also proposes an objective based on the Bellman operator~\citep{mdp} and BT model to learn from human preferences without a reward function.
-Despite holding a different motivation from ours and mainly focusing on control tasks, IPL greatly inspires the technical derivation of our method.
+Another method, IPL~\citep{ipl}, proposes an objective based on the Bellman operator~\citep{mdp} and BT model to directly learn the Q-function from preference data.
+Despite holding a different motivation from ours and mainly focusing on control tasks, IPL inspires the technical derivation of our method.